 Configure your connection by editing

-config.yaml:server_address: "your-dragonchain-server:50051" smart_contract_id: "your-smart-contract-id" api_key: "your-api-key" -
+config.yaml:server_address: "your-dragonchain-server:50051" chain_id: "your-chain-public-id" smart_contract_id: "your-smart-contract-id" api_key: "your-api-key" -

 Implement your smart contract logic in